scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/installing_solutions_step_by_step_instructions.md

 5. Use Helm to install the solution chart

-    The solution chart can be downloaded from the SoFy application, on the Solution details screen.
+    The solution chart can be downloaded from the SoFy application, on the solution details screen.
     ```
     helm install [release-name] [file-name] --namespace [solution-namespace] --set global.hclImagePullSecret=[secret-name] --set hclFlexnetURL=[flexnet-url] --set hclFlexnetID=[flexnet-id]
     ```